grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/authentication.md

 If your plugin doesn't use RBAC, you can use the default server administrator credentials to login.
 In the following example, there's a [setup project](https://playwright.dev/docs/test-global-setup-teardown#setup-example) called `auth`.
 This project invokes a function in the `@grafana/plugin-e2e` package that will login to Grafana using `admin:admin`.
 The authenticated state is stored on disk and the file name pattern is as follows: `<plugin-root>/playwright/.auth/<username>.json`.

 The second project, `run-tests`, runs all tests in the `./tests` directory.
 This project reuses the authentication state from the `auth` project.
-This means login will only happen once, and all tests in the `run-tests` project will start already authenticated.
+This means login only happens once, and all tests in the `run-tests` project will start already authenticated.

 ```ts title="playwright.config.ts"
 import { dirname } from 'path';